rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

-The reason for the massive growth is very clear when plotting out deaths world wide - the spread went from one country to globally, with the deathrates following.
-Hover over the interactive map to get countrywise details or zoom in to specific places to obtain increased locally overview.
+The reason for the massive impact and actions from the governments are very clear when plotting out deaths world wide - the spread went from one country to globally, with the deathrates following.
+Hover over the interactive map to get countrywise details or zoom in to specific places to obtain increased local overview.

 <iframe
         src="Charts/webpage004.html"
-        width="900" height="400"
+        width="900" height="450"
         frameBorder="0"
 ></iframe>

-The mortality rate appears to have been close to contant since the spread, which is clear in a logarithmic view of the relationship between confirmed cases and deaths.
+As shown earlier, the growth is near exponential - so to gain a better picture of the spread, a logarithmic transformation has been applied to the numbers.
+Here, the relationship between confirmed cases and deaths, also known as the mortality rate, looks constant.

 <iframe
         src="Charts/webpage002.png"